bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 There is a very nice tutorial exlaining about how LED panel works and how LED controller on FPGA works. https://bikerglen.com/projects/lighting/led-panel-1up/

+Since these tutorials have described it very clearly, I ll avoid re-presenting these tutorials.

 Top Level FPGA Block Diagram
 ================================

 The following diagram is the diagram plotted in VIVADO ip-integrator.
+VIVADO ip-integrator is my favorate tool for system design, especially when dealing with ZYNQ SoC similar systems.
+If you are working with ZYNQ SoC, there is no other option for designing system other than VIVADO ip-integrator since ISE is nolonger supported.
+With VIVADO ip-integrator, you can design your system with a nice GUI as it shown in the following figure.
+With pure FPGA system design, VIVADO ip-integrator will also help to make your design clean and easy to understand.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/blockdiagram.PNG
    :scale: 25